rguske/blog/content/posts/deploying-tanzu-packages-using-tanzu-mission-control-catalog.md

 #### :movie_camera: Recording KB85725

 {{< admonition info "Provide the right Namespace" true >}}
-Make sure that you provide the Namespace where the Harbor package resources where installed to, which is not the `tanzu-system-registry`!
+Make sure that you provide the Namespace where the Harbor package resources were installed to, which is not the `tanzu-system-registry`!
 In my case it's named as `harbor-b77eba03`.
 {{< /admonition >}}

 <script id="asciicast-qwqnFfKAdi1152lAPobELY26K" src="https://asciinema.org/a/qwqnFfKAdi1152lAPobELY26K.js" async></script>